 Until Failure

-In weight training, muscle "failure" refers to lifting weights to the point where a muscle can no longer contract concentrically.
+In weight training, muscle "failure" refers to lifting weights so that a muscle can no longer contract concentrically.
 That means that the muscle is unable to perform another repetition.

 You know you have trained to "failure" when you feel discomfort during the last few repetitions of an exercise or cannot complete the last few reps with proper form.
 (Typically, those funny faces you see yourself making in the mirror while lifting are a good sign you're working to failure!)